 Part of the reason that most students don’t take SAT Subject Tests is because of how colleges treat these tests.
 Whereas most colleges require the ACT or SAT for admission, policies about SAT Subject Tests are a lot less straightforward.

-Recommended: Quite a few colleges recommend that students submit SAT Subject Test scores.
+- Recommended: Quite a few colleges recommend that students submit SAT Subject Test scores.
 When a college recommends that you do something, do it.
 The college is telling you that they want to see test scores, so it’s to your advantage to give them test scores.
+Some colleges specify that they STRONGLY RECOMMEND SAT Subject Test scores.
+For example, Harvard specifically cites financial hardship as the only truly acceptable reason for not submitting two Subject Test scores.

 Should you take SAT Subject Tests?